The Black CAP Board

-Uchenna is an experienced financial services professional who has worked in multi-cultural, multi-functional teams in multinational organisations including PricewaterhouseCoopers, Standard Chartered Bank and Royal Bank of Canada.
-He holds a Bachelor of Science degree in Banking & Finance from University of Nigeria; an MBA from Beedie School of Business, Simon Fraser University, Vancouver, BC; an M.Sc. in Economic Policy and International Business from the University of Birmingham, United Kingdom and is a fellow of the Association of Chartered Certified Accounts (ACCA), United Kingdom.
+Uchenna is an experienced financial services professional who has worked in multi-cultural, multi-functional teams in multinational organisations for over two decades.
+He holds a Bachelor of Science degree in Banking & Finance from University of Nigeria, an MBA from Beedie School of Business, Simon Fraser University, Vancouver, BC and an M.Sc. in Economic Policy and International Business from the University of Birmingham, United Kingdom.
+He is also a fellow of the Association of Chartered Certified Accounts (ACCA), United Kingdom.
 Uchenna has lived, studied and/or worked on four continents.
-He has a passion for diversity and inclusion, travel and tennis.
+He has a passion for diversity and inclusion, community service, travel and tennis.

 Mary AchebeREAD MORE